bwz3rbot/Discord-3-Strike-Bot/README.md

 <strong>TAG_COMMAND</strong> The command needed to activate the tag-me function.
 Should be set to something like 'agree' if you're having your users read rules, or something specific to your sub.
 A single word command.
 No arguments.
 This function __will not be limited to admin use.__\
 <strong>ROLE_TO_ASSIGN</strong> The name of the role given by the tag-me command.
 This named role is used to grant access to your server.
 Its purpose is to have your users agree to a set of instructions before being able to continue on.

-<strong>If you do not wish to use the tag-me function, simply set the TAG_ME_CHANNEL variable to a channel name that does not exist within your server and the bot will overlook it.</strong><br>

-## Read more about using the tag-me function [here]().
+<strong>If you do not wish to use the tag-me function, simply set the TAG_ME_CHANNEL variable to a channel name that does not exist within your server and the bot will overlook it.
+Setting up the tag-me function for your server is explained below.</strong><br>

 _____
 ### Below is an example of how to fill out your environment variables.
-This exact file can be found in the root directory and is called *pw.envEXAMPLE*.
+This exact file can be found within the root directory and is called *pw.envEXAMPLE*.
 By filling in your data and removing EXAMPLE from the end of the filename, you are enabling your bot to work with your server.

 ```
 TOKEN='NzY2Mjg4NTk3OTU4NjU2MDIw.X4hL3g.a9lHHyS-blGotkeUwhjgFPQDucA'